Meriiem/AI-or-Human-Made-Art/README.md

 The architecture includes convolutional layers, max pooling, flattening steps, and dense layers.
 It uses binary cross-entropy for loss and accuracy for evaluation metrics.

 ## Training and Evaluation
 Data is split into 70% training, 20% validation, and 10% test sets.
-Visualize training performance with TensorBoard: